-Note: The "IP" grade must be resolved within one calendar year from the date the "IP" was assigned by the instructor.
-If the "IP" is not replaced with an earned final grade by the deadline, the student must repeat and pay for the capstone/project course.
+The "IP" grade must be resolved within one calendar year from the date the "IP" was assigned by the instructor.
+If the "IP" is not replaced with a passing final grade by the deadline, the IP will convert to an F or U as appropriate.
+In this case, to earn credit for the course, the student must register for the course again and pay the prevailing per credit tuition charge.